 Candidates who are not successful in the exam would be required to contact the provincial regulator and reapply.
 EMR candidates can reapply via the COPR application.

 The COPR Examination Handbook outlines candidate recourse following a failed attempt at the exam.
 There are two options open to candidates, namely, a Manual Verification of Results and an Exam Appeal.
 Excerpts from the Handbook are copied here:

 Manual Verification of Results

 Unsuccessful candidates can request a manual verification of their results whereby a manual review of the questions and responses would be conducted to confirm the exam score.
-The fee for this manual verification is $200.00 and is non-refundable.
-Candidates can submit a request to email@example.com to have this service conducted.
+The fee for this manual verification is $200.00 and is non-refundable (EMR fee is $100).
+Candidates can submit a request to firstname.lastname@example.org to have this service conducted.